 The Write Registers (WRR) command will set the P_ERR or E_ERR bits if there is a failure in the WRR operation.
-Any Status or Configuration Register bit reserved for the future must be written as a 0.
+Any Status or Configuration Register bit reserved for the future must be written as a '0'.

-CS# must be driven to the logic high state after the eighth or sixteenth bit of data has been latched.
+CS# must be driven to the logic HIGH state after the eighth or sixteenth bit of data has been latched.
 If not, the Write Registers (WRR) command is not executed.
-If CS# is driven high after the eighth cycle then only the Status Register-1 is written; otherwise, after the sixteenth cycle both the Status and Configuration Registers are written.
-When the configuration register QUAD bit CR[1] is 1, only the WRR command format with 16 data bits may be used.
+If CS# is driven HIGH after the eighth cycle then only the Status Register-1 is written; otherwise, after the sixteenth cycle both the Status and Configuration Registers are written.
+When the configuration register QUAD bit CR[1] is '1', only the WRR command format with 16 data bits may be used.

-As soon as CS# is driven to the logic high state, the self-timed Write Registers (WRR) operation is initiated.
+As soon as CS# is driven to the logic HIGH state, the self-timed Write Registers (WRR) operation is initiated.
 While the Write Registers (WRR) operation is in progress, the Status Register may still be read to check the value of the Write-In Progress (WIP) bit.
-The Write-In Progress (WIP) bit is a 1 during the self-timed Write Registers (WRR) operation, and is a 0 when it is completed.
-When the Write Registers (WRR) operation is completed, the Write Enable Latch (WEL) is set to a 0.
+The Write-In Progress (WIP) bit is a '1' during the self-timed Write Registers (WRR) operation, and is a '0' when it is completed.
+When the Write Registers (WRR) operation is completed, the Write Enable Latch (WEL) is set to a '0'.
 The WRR command must be executed under continuous power.
 The maximum clock frequency for the WRR command is 133 MHz.

-Write Registers (WRR) command sequence - 8 data bits
+Figure 54 Write Registers (WRR) command sequence - 8 data bits

-Figure 54 Write Registers (WRR) command sequence - 16 data bits also allows the user to set the Status Register Write Disable (SRWD) bit to a 1 or a 0.
+Figure 55 Write Registers (WRR) command sequence - 16 data bits

+The Write Registers (WRR) command allows the user to change the values of the Block Protect (BP2, BP1, and BP0) bits to define the size of the area that is to be treated as read-only.
+The Write Registers (WRR) command also allows the user to set the Status Register Write Disable (SRWD) bit to a '1' or a '0'.
 The Status Register Write Disable (SRWD) bit and Write Protect (WP#) signal allow the BP bits to be hardware protected.